 © Amarita Petcharakul | Dreamstime.com

-Many of us can recall the excitement of opening our lunch boxes at school and discovering that Mom packed our favorite sandwich—peanut butter and jelly.
-That unmistakable combination of creamy, sweet, and sometimes crunchy flavor is an American childhood favorite.
+Many of us can recall the excitement of opening our lunch box at school and discovering that Mom packed our favorite sandwich—peanut butter and jelly.
+That classic combination of creamy, sweet, and sometimes crunchy flavor is an American childhood favorite.
 And even if you’re no longer eating PB&J sandwiches for lunch almost every day, you may still enjoy peanut butter spread on celery sticks or apple slices from time to time.
 But is peanut butter healthy?

 Peanut butter is known for being high in protein, fiber, heart-healthy fats, and essential vitamins, making it an optimal choice for a well-balanced diet.
 According to the USDA, two tablespoons of smooth peanut butter contains 188 calories, 15 grams of fat, 7 grams of protein, and 1.8 grams of fiber.